 28g vegetarian cheddar, grated

 Low fat greek yogurt (optional)

-3. Spray a large saucepan or cooking pot with oil and add the sliced onion and the red peppers.
+2. In a large saucepan or cooking pot, add the sliced onion and the red peppers to a tsp of oil.
 Cook on a medium to high heat for 5 minutes or until softened (add a dash of water to help them steam if they’re starting to look a little brown).